ucsb-cs48-s20/project-s2-t3-slack-bot/docs/DEPLOY.md

 MONGODB_URI=mongodb+srv://adminuser:dQw4w9WgXcQ@your-bot-name-7dfa.mongodb.net/test?retryWrites=true&w=majority
 ```

+# Enter environment variables into Heroku

-Finally, we can now set your Heroku config variables.
+We can now set your Heroku config variables.
 Go to your Heroku page, and in Settings under Config Vars, paste the variable name and variable values from your `.env` file.

 In addition to the variables from your `.env` file, you should also add the following two config variables to Heroku, which will not be necessary to add into your `.env` file:
 | Variable Name        | Variable Value                                             | Description